How to Enable HDR Screenshot Color Corrector in Snipping Tool

 How to fix screenshots being bright with HDR?

-And search HDR which should bring up the option menu.
-Or go to your desktop.
-And right click go down to display settings.
-Like so and we are literally going to turn off HDR.
+Search HDR to bring up the option menu.
+Or go to your desktop, right-click, and navigate to display settings.
+We are going to turn off HDR.

 Why does HDR mess up screenshots?

-HDR screenshots and recordings often look washed out, too bright, too dark, or strangely colored because the image was made for a high-brightness, wide-color display, while the capture is usually saved, shared, or viewed through an SDR pipeline.
+HDR screenshots and recordings can appear washed out, too bright, too dark, or oddly colored.
+This happens because the image is created for a display with higher brightness and a wider color range, but the capture is typically saved, shared, or viewed using an SDR (Standard Dynamic Range) process.

 How to take proper HDR screenshots?

-Taking proper HDR screenshots is simple using the Windows Game Bar shortcut, ⊞ Win+G, which lets you capture your screen with HDR settings enabled.
+Taking proper HDR screenshots is possible using the Windows Game Bar shortcut, ⊞ Win+G, which lets you capture your screen with HDR settings enabled.

 Was this guide helpful?